en de

 Image credit: Green Cuisine Victoria

-The restaurant makes a lot of vegan specialty foods and products, to use for their own buffet cooking, but also to sell, as a cook at home option.
-Tempeh, tofu, vegan cheese, kraut and miso are proudly made in house.
-Draft kombucha and artisan vegan gelato are other offerings.
+The restaurant makes a lot of vegan specialty foods and products to use for their own buffet cooking, but also to sell as „cook-at-home“ options.
+Tempeh, tofu, vegan cheese, kraut, and miso are proudly made in-house.
+Draft kombucha and artisan vegan gelato are other popular offerings.

 Tip #9: White Heather Tea Room